jrengdahl/H503/README.txt

 THREADS

-I usually write bare metal firmware, with no OS or RTOS, but I use a simple non-preemtive threading system, which enables me to architect a system as a set of cooperating processes.
+I usually write bare metal firmware, with no OS or RTOS, but I use a simple non-preemptive threading system, which enables me to architect a system as a set of cooperating processes.
 As the concept developed over many years it has gone by the name of "wait-wake", "plastic fork", and "not-an-OS", but currently goes by the name of "Bear Metal Threads".